MINDFULNESS IN EDUCATION

 SHORT MINDFULNESS PRACTICES IN THE CLASSROOM

-Jan guides the pupils in the practices for 5-7 mionutes and finds it is well worth taking this short time as there is rarely any behaviour problems after this settling down at the start of the lesson.
+Jan guides the pupils in the practices for 5-7 minutes and finds it is well worth taking this short time as there are definitely less behaviour problems after this settling down at the start of the lesson.

 Practices which are useful